-Certain liabilities resulting from acquisitions are estimated and could lead to a material impact on earnings.
+Certain liabilities resulting from acquisitions are estimated and could lead to a material noncash impact on earnings.

 Through its acquisition activities, CBIZ records liabilities for estimated future contingent earnout payments.
-These liabilities are reviewed quarterly and changes in assumptions used to determine the amount of the liability could lead to an adjustment that may have a material impact, favorable or unfavorable, on the consolidated statements of operations.
+These liabilities are reviewed quarterly and changes in assumptions used to determine the amount of the liability could lead to a non-cash adjustment that may have a material impact, favorable or unfavorable, on the consolidated statements of operations.

-Governmental regulations and interpretations are subject to changes.
+Governmental regulations and interpretations are subject to changes which could have a material adverse effect on revenue.